TomFrederik/unseal/docs/source/tutorials/getting_started.rst

 If you just want to get started and play around with models, then head to the :ref:`interface <interfaces>` section.

-If you want to learn more about Unseal works under the hood, check out our section on :ref:`hooking <hooking>`.
+If you want to learn more about how Unseal works under the hood, check out our section on :ref:`hooking <hooking>`.